Hello!

 Speaking

 I am also passionate about amplifying the voices of lived experience and bridging the gap between different groups of people, particularly in the education space.
+I can facilitate discussions and collect insight in a report or feedback session for your organisation.
+I can also offer various workshops that help bring people together, better understand themselves and restore connection with others.

 abandofbrothers